 But if the same file contained a couple of paragraphs of "normal" text, with few or no repetitions, all our gains would be lost.
 So ideally, we'd like to have a way to compress only some parts of the file, while leaving others uncompressed.

 We can do this quite simply by defining a special "marker" that indicates the beginning or the end of each block of compressed text.
 For example, let's say we use an asterisk as our marker, and determine that compression is off by default and will only be turned on when there are three or more identical characters in a row.
 We now get (after compression):

 That's just 17 bytes (the square brackets indicate that the number between them is stored as a value, and not as a sequence of decimal digits; the value "60" can be represented by a single byte, in a computer file).
 And if we run the previous sentence through our "enhanced RLE" compressor, we now get:

 Mary had a little lamb.

 There's no sequence that would benefit from RLE compression, so our compressor leaves it alone.
 No gain, but no loss, either.
 It's starting to look as if RLE can, at the very least, "pay for itself" (i.e., not make files bigger).
 But what if the original file contained an asterisk?
 If we just pass that asterisk directly into our compressed file, like any other character, that's going to confuse our decompressor (it's going to assume that the compression has been toggled, and misinterpret the rest of the file).
-So we have to define a special case: when the source data contains an asterisk, our compressor encodes it as two asterisks.
-And we tell our decoder that, if it encounters two asterisks in a row, it should "decode" that as a single one (instead of toggling the compression mode).
-So now if we have the following source data:
+We can deal with this in several ways, but the most generic one is to define a new rule: if our marker appears in the source data, that part of the data is always encoded (i.e., it's treated as compressible data).
+So, if we have the following source data: